-- 83. Section 1798.99.31(a)(1)-(4) compel businesses to create highly burdensome DPIAs.
-These provisions (i) effectuate an unconstitutional system of prior restraints; (ii) restrict and interfere with the editorial discretion of NetChoice and its members based on content and speaker; (iii) impermissibly compel speech on the basis of content according to the State's assessment of what a DPIA must include; (iv) impermissibly compel disclosure of DPIAs to the Attorney General upon request and thus further compels speech on the basis of content; and (v) impose an unduly burdensome compelled commercial speech requirement that is inconsistent with NIFLA, 138 S. Ct.
-2361, Central Hudson, 447 U.S. 557, and Zauderer, 471 U.S. 626. - 84.
+- 83. AB 2273's prior restraints, speech restrictions, and compelled speech requirements fail strict scrutiny and also would fail a lesser standard of scrutiny.
+The law does not serve a compelling government interest nor is it narrowly tailored to achieve any such interest.
+In fact, it fails to reference any specific legislative findings about the harms the Legislature seeks to address beyond a broadly professed interest in "privacy protections for children."
+And even though the Legislature recognized that the "same data protection regime may not be appropriate for children of all ages," AB 2273 § 1(a)(7), the statute imposes exactly that.
+The statute's regime applies to minors of all ages, including teens, and in effect to the entire Internet.
+For the same reasons, these provisions fail intermediate and "exacting" scrutiny. - 84.
+Section 1798.99.31(a)(1)-(4) compel businesses to create highly burdensome DPIAs.
+These provisions (i) effectuate an unconstitutional system of prior restraints; (ii) restrict and interfere with the editorial discretion of NetChoice and its members based on content and speaker; (iii) impermissibly compel speech on the basis of content according to the State's assessment of what a DPIA must include; (iv) impermissibly compel disclosure of DPIAs to the Attorney General upon request and thus further compels speech on the basis of content; and at minimum (v) imposes an unduly burdensome compelled commercial speech requirement that is inconsistent with NIFLA, 138 S. Ct.
+2361, Central Hudson, 447 U.S. 557, and Zauderer, 471 U.S. 626. - 85.
 Section 1798.99.31(a)(5) requires businesses to "estimate" the age of minor users to a "reasonable level of certainty" specific to each of the risks arising from businesses' individual data management practices, or otherwise to universally apply child-appropriate settings before publishing content.
-This vague and overbroad provision is a prior restraint and will impermissibly chill the publication of protected speech to adult audiences, infringe on protections for anonymous speech, and deter users from services deploying the invasive age-verification mechanisms that AB 2273 appears to require. - 85.
-Section 1798.99.31(a)(9) mandates that businesses enforce community standards and privacy policies.
-This provision impermissibly (i) restricts businesses' ability to exercise their own editorial discretion regarding which content to leave up or take down, and what to publish or not to publish; (ii) imposes strict liability on businesses without requiring any knowledge element; and (iii) chills businesses from publishing expressive materials.
+This vague and overbroad provision is a prior restraint and will impermissibly chill the publication of protected speech to adult audiences, infringe on protections for anonymous speech, and deter users from services deploying the invasive age-verification mechanisms that AB 2273 appears to require.